1. Choose from Nascar Hall of Fame-themed toys from a variety of Christmas Trees, for free!

 Where: 820 Hamilton St.

 The Weihnachtsmarkt Weekend is back at the Olde Meckleburg Brewery this year with their traditional German market!
 Sip on some Glühwein, which is a warm, spiced wine or sip from some of OMB’s steins filled with delicious and authentic German brews.
-The first weekend takes place November 26th, 27th, and 28th and the second weekend takes place December 3rd, 4th, and 5th.
+The first weekend takes place November 25th, 26th, and 27th.

 Some of North Carolina’s best venues are getting bedazzled for the holidays in spectacular, immersive art installations.
 Enter these winter wonderlands, be dazzled by millions of twinkling lights, and enjoy the Christmas spirit in style.
 Some you may have experienced before, some are brand new, and some are bigger and better than ever.

 - Chetola Resort

 7. Enjoy a cozy outdoor patio igloo, chateau, or greenhouse